jay-joshy/allergyguide/content/tools/resources/oit_calculator_changelog.md

 - Tooltips for Food A and B thresholds
 - Within the table when the user first opens the tool, brief instructions have been added
+- More validators:
+  - Flags if step Mg increased >2x, if both steps are not <= 5mg.
+If both steps are <=5mg, then >2x changes are allowed (ie. 1mg to 2.5mg)

 ### Changed